Fish for Pennsylvania Ponds

 Where to Get Fish

 Ponds may be stocked with fish caught from other ponds, lakes, or streams as long as the fish are of legal size and were caught during the legal fishing season.
 In addition, Pennsylvania has dozens of commercial fish hatcheries.
-A list of commercial fish hatcheries summarized by the Pennsylvania Department of Agriculture can be accessed online at http://extension.psu.edu/water.
+A list of commercial fish hatcheries summarized by the Pennsylvania Department of Agriculture can be accessed at the Penn State Extension Water Quality website.